Chemotherapy involves the use of certain specialized medicines or drugs to treat cancer.

 Chemotherapy can be used to treat cancer with the intent to cure the patient, or to relieve symptoms and extend survival depending on the type, location stage of the cancer as well as the general health of the patient.
 It can also be used on its own or in conjunction with other modes of treatment such as radiation therapy and/or surgery.

-NOC's chemotherapy treatment area is spacious and comfortable, allowing our patients some degree of privacy and making provision for family members/friends to sit with them whilst they receive treatment.
-The treatment room leads directly into a tranquil courtyard garden where our patients can bask in a bit of Namibian sunshine and catch a breath of fresh air during their treatments.
-Our team of highly trained Nurses are on hand to administer treatments and monitor and care for our patients throughout their treatment time.
-A state-of-the-art Biosafety laminar flow cabinet has been installed to ensure the chemotherapy drugs are prepared in sterile environment, with minimal risk of contamination which could lead to adverse effects for the patient.
+NOC's chemotherapy treatment areas, one in Windhoek and one in Swakopmund, are spacious and comfortable and staffed by a team of highly trained Nurses who administer the prescribed treatments and monitor and care for our patients throughout their treatment time.
+The treatment rooms lead directly into a tranquil courtyard garden where our patients can bask in a bit of Namibian sunshine and catch a breath of fresh air during their treatments.
+A state-of-the-art Biosafety laminar flow cabinet has been installed in both our Windhoek and Swakopmund centres to ensure the chemotherapy drugs are prepared in sterile environment, with minimal risk of contamination which could lead to adverse effects for the patient.